-Play dough (recipe) or real dough and cookies cutters – Middle to advanced stage dementia loved to play with dough.
+Play dough (recipe) or real dough and cookies cutters – Middle to late-stage dementia loved to play with dough.
 Make sure you have a tray or parchment paper or aluminum foil before they roll out the dough with a rolling pin.
 Next, have them make shapes with cookie cutters.
-For advanced stage, tell them to push down and pull up with a cookie cutter – be encouraging!
+For late-stage, tell them to push down and pull up with a cookie cutter – be encouraging!

 Encouragement phrases: You can do it!
 Keep it up!
 Good work!

 Juice making – Sensory work: Everyone can make juice!
 Orange juice or grapefruit juice or lemon juice or lime juice but you need a manual juicer.

 Smelling without looking!
 Sensory work: Have a bowl of citrus fruit and cut each fruit (lemon, lime, orange or grapefruit) in half and smell!
 Make them tell if they smell lemon or lime, etc. Just do not give them a yes or no question.